Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 occupation.
 There were already people living all over the city, but the establishment of the Enclave opened the way for refugees to return and for new immigrants to come seeking new opportunities.

+The people of Neverwinter, then, can be split into two demographic groups: the "holdouts" who never left the city, and the "newcomers" who arrived or returned after Neverember declared it once again open for business.

 ## The Enclave